Top of page

 Remote video URL

-General tips for talking to a child about lymphoma:
+Tips for talking to a child about lymphoma:

 • Reassure your child that there is nothing that they did, or didn’t do, to cause the lymphoma.
 Let them know, also, that they can’t pass it on to other people.

-• Explain that everyone is different – they might assume that what happens to other children at hospital will happen to them but this won’t necessarily be the case.
+• Explain that everyone is different – they might assume that what happens to other children at the hospital will happen to them, but this won’t necessarily be the case.
 Even if other children they see have the same type of cancer and the same treatment as your child, different people respond differently.

-Consider resources you could use to help explain lymphoma .
+Consider resources you could use to help explain lymphoma.
 For example:

 Back to top